gamahachaa/grav-diagrams/README.md

-# Grav Diagrams Plugin
+# Grav-Diagrams Plugin

-`diagrams` is a [Grav](http://github.com/getgrav/grav) plugin that adds simple and powerful diagrams functionality utilizing the Javascript plugin [js-sequence-diagrams](https://bramp.github.io/js-sequence-diagrams) and [flowchart-js](https://github.com/adrai/flowchart.js).
+`grav-diagrams` is a [Grav](http://github.com/getgrav/grav) plugin that adds simple and powerful diagrams functionality utilizing the Javascript plugin [js-sequence-diagrams](https://bramp.github.io/js-sequence-diagrams) and [flowchart-js](https://github.com/adrai/flowchart.js).

 # Installation

-Installing the Diagrams plugin can be done in one of two ways.
+Installing the Grav-Diagrams plugin can be done in one of two ways.
 GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

 ## GPM Installation (Preferred)